janishar/PlaceHolderView/docs/ephv-intro.md

 1. Parent item view
 2. Child item view

-The parent item view defines the header view and contains the child item views in expanded/collaped state.
+The parent item view defines the header view and contains the child item views in expanded/collapsed state.

-Child item views are associated with their repective parent item views.
+Child item views are associated with their respective parent item views.